Skip to main content

 Initializing the data directory

-1. If you want your EVM node to check the correctness of the blueprints it receives via a Smart Rollup node, set the sr_node_observer_rpc environment variable to the URL of that Etherlink Smart Rollup node, such as http://localhost:8932.
+1. If you want your EVM node to check the correctness of the blocks it receives via a Smart Rollup node, get the RPC URL of that Etherlink Smart Rollup node, such as http://localhost:8932.
+The following instructions use the variable <SR_NODE_OBSERVER_RPC> to represent this URL.

 octez-evm-node init config \